Back to blog

 Benefits of Nylon Putting Greens:

-Nylon is a very durable and long-lasting material, so nylon putting greens will have a longer lifespan, especially when installed in excessive heat environments, such as rooftops with the risk of magnification.
+Nylon is a very durable and long-lasting material.
+Nylon putting greens will have a longer lifespan, especially when installed in excessive heat environments, such as rooftops, with the risk of magnification.
 Nylon putting greens also require very little aftercare or maintenance.

 Downfalls of Nylon Putting Greens:

-Nylon putting green materials will cost more than poly materials.
-Nylon is hard to adjust as the blade memory is stronger than poly of slit.
+Nylon putting green materials will cost more than poly and slit materials.
+Game play on Nylon is hard to adjust as the blade memory is stronger than poly or slit.

 What is the best quality Putting green artificial turf material?

 Comparing slit to poly and nylon putting greens we often hear this question.
-What is the best quality putting green turf material?
-The quality and composition are two different things.
-If nylon putting green costs more, this does not mean that this nylon material is better quality than poly.
+What is the best putting green material in terms of quality?
+Quality and composition are two different things.
 We determine quality by:

 • Visible defects, such as stripes and raptures